MythicalGames/saga-sdk-proto/README.md

 9. When the changes are merged, the CI build will update the mythical central repo with the updated artifact

 ### Releasing the saga-sdk-proto maven artifact
-This should eventually be performed by Github Actions, but is currently a manual process.
+This should eventually be performed by GitHub Actions, but is currently a manual process.
 This process will also be a bit different when the Java SDK client is ready for public release and release versions are uploaded to maven central rather than mythical central.

 1. Clone or pull the saga-sdk-java repository.